gimler/guzzle-docs/en/tour/building_services.rst

 Create a client
 ---------------

 Now that the directory structure is in place, you can start creating your web service client.
 Rename Client.php to the CamelCase name of the web service you are interacting with.
 Next you will need to create your client's constructor.
 Your client's constructor can require any number of arguments that your client needs.

-In order for a ServiceBuilder to create your client using a parameterized array, you'll need to implement a ``factory()`` method that maps an array of parameters into an instantiated client object.
-Any class composition should be handled in your client's factory method.
+In order for a ServiceBuilder to create your client using a parameterized array, you'll need to implement a static ``factory()`` method that maps an array of parameters into an instantiated client object.
+Any class composition based on configuration settings should be handled in your client's `static factory method <http://twofoos.org/content/static-factory-methods/>`_.
+This method is used to flatten the configuration settings of a client into a simplified key value pair array so that the client can easily be configured, utilize default configuration settings, provides simplified validation, and can easily be serialized into various configuration formats.

 .. note::

-    Your client will not work with a service builder if you do not create a factory method.
+    Your client will not work with a service builder if you do not create a static factory method.

 Let's start creating a custom web service client.
 First we will extend the ``Guzzle\Service\Client`` class.
 Next we will create a constructor that accepts several web service specific arguments.
 After creating your constructor, you must create a factory method that accepts an array of configuration data.
 The factory method accepts parameters, adds default parameters, validates that required parameters are present, creates a new client, attaches any observers needed for the client, and returns the client object::